denniepatton/Triton/README.md

 "tfx" value for each sample (see config/example_samples_tfx.yaml).

 N.B. that in "region" mode Triton will not generate fragmentation-signal background panels, and will not perform fragmentation-signal subtraction.
 However, scalar feature outputs will still undergo background subtraction as expected.

+*Panel subtraction mode is a work in progress, and its efficacy has not been fully validated!
+Feel free to test and contribute.
+Current testing shows a strong dependence on depth for good efficacy.*

 ### Methodology